ycoroneos/golang_embedded/README.md

 # The Go Programming Language Modified to run on baremetal ARMv7a

+Now you can write high-level, concurrent embedded programs without the weight of Linux slowing it down.

 This repo tracks the master branch of the main go repo at https://github.com/golang/go.

 This modified runtime is also an integral part of G.E.R.T,